“Fan Chats” is our series of videos in which we meet supporters of English football…

 Another rung down the ladder, below the FA Cup and the League Cup, you find the League Trophy.
 (Yes, somehow, in English parlance, a Trophy is less than a Cup.
 And for you Americans, they don’t even have bowls.)

 So the FA Cup is a non-seeded, non-bracket tournament for pretty much everybody in the country.
 The League Cup is the same thing for the 92 fully professional clubs.
-And the League Trophy, currently known as the Papa John’s Trophy because those folks cut a check, is the same thing for just League One and League Two.
+And the League Trophy is the same thing for just League One and League Two.
 Sort of.

-In other words, again for you Americans, it’s like a baseball championship for Single-A and Double-AA only.
+In other words, again for you Americans, it’s like a baseball championship for Single-A and Double-A only.
 And the format is a little different from the FA Cup and League Cup, in that the League Trophy has a group stage followed by a knockout stage.

 How does that work?
 In the group stage, everybody plays everybody else home and away, and then the top two advance to the knockout stage.
 During this group stage, if a game draws, each team gets a point, then they have a penalty shootout to determine who gets a “bonus” point.

-For these small clubs, it can be a pretty big deal, because it’s something they can win, or at least something that can get them to Wembley without having to get past clubs in the Championship or Premier League.
+For smaller clubs, it can be a pretty big deal, because it’s something they can win, or at least something that can get them to Wembley without having to get past clubs in the Championship or Premier League.